shsagir/play-area-sync/docs/object-storage.md

 ### Deploying static assets to the Object Storage

 You usually Git push to deploy all your files.
 In our [assets blog article](https://blog.fortrabbit.com/i-love-assets) we have discussed several solutions to deal with compressed front-end assets such as minified and concatenated JS and CSS — those actually should not be part of your Git.
 We advice to exclude the files from Git, generate them locally and upload them directly from your build tool.

+#### Gulp, Grunt & co

-You can do so, with Gulp for example and an extra S3 plugins, such as `gulp-awspublish`.
+You can automate the process of uploading files with a task runner or build script.
+You can use Gulp with an S3 plugin, such as `gulp-awspublish` or `gulp-S3`.
 Please mind to find a plugin that supports to send over the `endpoint`, as standard AWS locations will not work.
+Plugins that are based on `knox` or `aws-sdk` will probably work.

 ### The private folder